Luca-Umekubo/Product-Design/README.md

         - can summon temporary walls to hide behind for a few seconds with a long cooldown
     - character 2: trickster
         - can go invisible and create a decoy in their place that goes into the aim animation.
+        - can set a spin to any ball they throw by adjusting a point placed on a ball picture (similar to 8 ball mobile game)
     - character 3: agressor
         - ability to set ball on fire, leaving a temporary trail of flames on the ground wherever the ball is thrown that doesnt do damage but players cannot cross and will be knocked back from it, creating a way for the agressor to crowd/herd the enemy team. fire ball also does more knockback with an explosion doing splash knockback.